 Did you intern whilst at University?

-Instead of long-term internships, I did different short time jobs such as being a dresser backstage at fashion week, helping small brands look after their social media.
+Instead of long-term internships, I did different short term jobs such as being a dresser backstage at fashion week and helping small brands look after their social media.
 As well as studying abroad in Australia, which was incredible.

-What were the key things you learnt through your exchange to Australia?
+What were the key things you learnt through your exchange in Australia?

 I learnt a lot about connecting with other people, I had to make new contacts on a daily basis as sources for my journalism class.
-I had to constantly put myself out there which built my confidence.
+I constantly put myself out there which built my confidence.
 I learnt that if you truly put your mind towards something you can do it, as I had to persevere through classes I didn’t particularly enjoy.
-As well as learning how to balance the masses of work with still going to the beach!
+As well as learning how to balance the masses of work with going to the beach 🙂

-Have you always known what you wanted to do after Uni?
+Have you always known what you wanted to do after University?